M66B/FairEmail/FAQ.md

 Requested features should:

+* within the scope of the app
-* be useful to most people
+* be useful to more than a few people
-* not complicate the usage of FairEmail
+* fit logically and consistently within the app
-* fit within the philosophy of FairEmail (privacy-oriented, security-minded)
+* fit within the philosophy of the app (privacy-oriented, security-minded)
 * comply with common standards (IMAP, SMTP, etc.)
 * comply with the [Core app quality guidelines](https://developer.android.com/docs/quality-guidelines/core-app-quality)